Volunteer

 Bellarine Bayside has a range of volunteer opportunities for those wanting to assist with protecting and restoring the coast.

-If you are interested in volunteer opportunities, please contact Bellarine Bayside on 03 5254 4000 during office hours or email contactus@bellarinebayside.com.au.
+Read on below to find out about the different opportunities, and if you would like to find out more or are interested in joining, please contact Bellarine Bayside on 03 5254 4000 during office hours or email contactus@bellarinebayside.com.au.

 Friends of Point Richards